 - Old Picture Gallery (Alte Pinakothek): €7-€10

 - Residenz Museum: €9-14

 - Nymphenburg Palace (Schloss Nymphenburg): €15

 - Modern Picture Gallery (Pinakothek der Moderne): €10

 - Walking Tour: Free (tip around €5) – €15

-Food prices in Munich aren’t super cheap, but you can find some good deals if you search for them.
-As always, food does get pricey around the main tourist areas, so you should seek out restaurants catering to locals.
+Food prices in Munich aren’t cheap but you can find some good deals.
+As always, food does get pricey around the main tourist areas so you should seek out restaurants catering to locals.
 The best way to fill up on a warm meal is by hitting up the street food stalls, takeaway restaurants, or lunch restaurant specials.